 Surface Water.
 The operational phase of proposed non-fire training operations of Alternative 1 at Andersen South would result in a minor increase in the area of impervious surface as a result of training buildings and complexes, which would result in an associated relatively minor increase in stormwater discharge intensities and volume.
-Existing stormwater infrastructure or stormwater infrastructure improvements included as part of the proposed action would incorporate LID measures and BMPs to ensure stormwater retention would be consistent with local and federal requirements and thus minimize potential impacts to surface water quality.
-Stormwater flow paths would continue to mimic predevelopment flows through area topography.
+This increase would be minor and would be accommodated by stormwater infrastructure capable of conveyance and storage of runoff associated with the 100-year storm, in order to minimize impacts to surface waters.
+Stormwater flow paths would continue to mimic pre-development flows through area topography.
 Alternative 1 would include the preparation and implementation of a SWPPP, SWMP, and SPCC Plans that would control runoff and minimize potential leaks and spills.
 Implementation of these protective measures would minimize potential impacts of runoff, spills and leaks.

 Proposed training activities would include vehicle movement, foot traffic, amphibious warfare exercises, the use of pyrotechnics, and simulated weapons firing.
-As a result of such activities, the following potential surface water quality effects may occur: contamination of surface drainage areas from runoff; contaminant accumulation in waters from leaks or spills of POLs and hazardous materials; situation and formation of sediment plumes; and heavy metal and hazardous materials leaching from Munitions and Explosives of Concern (MEC).
+As a result of such activities, the following potential surface water quality impacts may occur: contamination of surface drainage areas from runoff; contaminant accumulation in waters from leaks or spills of POLs and hazardous materials; situation and formation of sediment plumes; and heavy metal and hazardous materials leaching from munitions and explosives of concern (MEC).
 In addition, the low volume use of pyrotechnics during training activities could result in a potential for a very small amount of remaining, non-consumed material to remain in the remaining explosive case.
-However, existing BMPs governing the use of pyrotechnics would be followed and these residual compounds would not present a significant threat to water quality due to their relatively low volume of use and large areal extent in which they would be used.
+However, these residual compounds would not present a significant threat to water quality due to their relatively low volume of use and large areal extent in which they would be used.
+Furthermore, existing BMPs governing the use of pyrotechnics would be followed to reduce the potential for indirect water quality impacts.

 Governing procedures for the use of training areas, ranges, and airspace operated and controlled by the Commander U.S. Naval Forces, Marianas including instruction and procedures for the use of Guam is included in COMNAV Marianas Instruction 3500.4 (Marianas Training Handbook [COMNAV Marianas 2000]).
 This guidance identifies specific land use constraints to enable protection of environmental resources during military training, and would be followed during training activities.
 Implementation of Alternative 1 at Andersen South would be in compliance with all federal, GovGuam, and military orders, laws, and regulations (see Table 3.1-1, in Volume 8), as well as the implementation of BMPs and LID measures.
 Regulatory compliance and implementation of protective measures and plans would minimize potential impacts to surface water resources.
 Therefore, operations associated with Alternative 1 at Andersen South would result in less than significant impacts to surface water.